adoyle0/Doors/readme.md

 Some manual setup is required for theming if you want eye candy.
 My scripts should handle everything else

 - Install [pywalfox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) for firefox, then open it and click the "Fetch Pywal colors" button.
 You shouldn't have to touch it ever again
-- [Point telegram to wal-telegram's generated theme](https://github.com/guillaumeboehm/wal-telegram#set-the-color-palette).
+- [Point telegram to walogram's generated theme](https://codeberg.org/thirtysix/walogram#applying-theme).
 It should handle itself from there

 ## Future: